jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 green: make it pass
 =========================

-I change the test to match the expected value
+I will make the test to match the expected value

 .. code-block:: python